Haute cuisine: Early history

+Contrary to popular belief, Catherine de' Medici did not introduce Italian food to the French court to create haute cuisine.

 Cuisine classique

 Georges Auguste Escoffier is a central figure in the modernisation of haute cuisine as of about 1900, which became known as cuisine classique.
 These were simplifications and refinements of the early work of Carême, Jules Gouffé and Urbain Dubois.
 It was practised in the grand restaurants and hotels of Europe and elsewhere for much of the 20th century.
 The major developments were to replace service à la française (serving all dishes at once) with service à la russe (serving meals in courses) and to develop a system of cookery, based on Escoffier's Le Guide Culinaire, which formalized the preparation of sauces and dishes.
 In its time, it was considered the pinnacle of haute cuisine, and was a style distinct from cuisine bourgeoise (the cuisine of affluent city dwellers), the working-class cuisine of bistros and homes, and cuisines of the French provinces.

 Nouvelle cuisine

 The 1960s were marked by the appearance of nouvelle cuisine, as chefs rebelled from Escoffier's "orthodoxy" and complexity.
 Although the term nouvelle cuisine had been used in the past, the modern usage can be attributed to authors André Gayot, Henri Gault, and Christian Millau, who used nouvelle cuisine to describe the cooking of Paul Bocuse, Alain Chapel, Jean and Pierre Troisgros, Michel Guérard, Roger Vergé and Raymond Oliver, many of whom were once students of Fernand Point.

 In general, nouvelle cuisine puts an emphasis on natural flavours, so the freshest possible ingredients are used, preparation is simplified, heavy sauces are less common, as are strong marinades for meat, and cooking times are often reduced.
 Nouvelle cuisine was a movement towards conceptualism and minimalism and was a direct juxtaposition to earlier haute cuisine styles of cooking, which were much more extravagant.
 While menus were increasingly short, dishes used more inventive pairings and relied on inspiration from regional dishes.

 Within 20 years, however, chefs began returning to the earlier style of haute cuisine, although many of the new techniques remained.